fastaidocsprint/styleguide/README.md

 A type which is incorrect or more restrictive than necessary can cause IDEs to incorrectly flag passed arguments as errors.
 In this case, it is preferred for the type hint to be less restrictive or to be removed entirely.

+Type hints can be added to private methods and functions, but they must enhance the existing context.
+Type hints are an additional item to be maintained, so don't add them to private methods and functions unless they're going to be helpful to other developers.

-One noteable exception is if the return type is `self`.
+One noteable exception for adding type hints is if the return type is `self`.
 Then the type hint should be skipped.

 ### Python 3.10 type hints